AdobeDocs/dynamic-media-classic.en/help/application-setup.md

 Adobe Dynamic Media Classic uses batch set presets to organize assets that share some common information or content into sets of images for display in viewers.
 The batch set preset recipes automatically run alongside the asset import jobs you schedule in Adobe Dynamic Media Classic.

 Use Batch Set Preset to create, edit, and manage your batch set presets.
 You can create as many presets as necessary to cover all asset ingest jobs you require.
-There are two forms of batch set preset definitions: one for a default naming convention that you have set up, and one for custom naming conventions that you create on the fly.
+There are two forms of batch set preset definitions: one for a default naming convention that you have set up, and one for custom-naming conventions that you create on the fly.

 You can use either the form field method to define a batch set preset or the code method, which lets you use regular expressions.
 As in **[!UICONTROL Default Naming]**, you can select **[!UICONTROL Code View]** at the same time you are defining in the Form View and use of regular expressions to build your definitions.
 Alternately, you can uncheck either view to use one or the other exclusively.